 Hands-on activities and manipulatives engage students and let them experience concepts in a concrete way.

-Online resources including Student eBooks, interactivities, and virtual manipulatives, give students easy access to tools that enhance learning.
+Digital resources including Student eBooks, Learn Videos, Mini-Games, and Virtual Manipulatives give students easy access to tools that enhance learning.

 Step-by-step planning and teaching support is provided within every lesson, along with embedded professional development.

 Differentiation resources for struggling, on-level, and advanced learners as well as English learners are outlined in the Teacher’s Editions and provided as printable resources online.

 A range of formative and summative assessments offer the tools to measure students’ progress and assess true mastery, while identifying learning gaps and providing extra support.

-Through the CPA learning progression and visualization, students experience math concepts concretely, with hands-on experiences that build true foundational understanding.
+Through the CPA approach and visualization, students experience math concepts concretely, with hands-on experiences that build true foundational understanding.

-Activities that ask students to apply math concepts in different ways and create alternative solutions to a problem encourage critical and creative thinking.
+Activities that ask students to apply math concepts in different ways and create alternative solutions to a problem encourage critical and creative thinking and build mastery.